Build Your Next Website with WordPress Accessible Design

 WordPress is the Ideal Tool for Building Accessible Websites

-We could go on about the many reasons that we love to use WordPress, but when it comes to accessibility, WordPress makes it pretty simple for companies to get on board.
+We could go on about the many reasons that we love to use WordPress, but when it comes to web accessibility, WordPress makes it pretty simple for companies to get on board.
 If you’re looking to build a website, WordPress makes accessibility a priority in the process.
-And if you want to upgrade an existing site that isn’t currently on WordPress, it can be fairly simple to move it to the WordPress platform and then use WordPress to ensure your site is accessible to users.
+And if you want to upgrade an existing site that isn’t currently on WordPress, it can be fairly simple to move it to the WordPress platform and then use WordPress accessible design to ensure your site is accessible to users.

 The truth is, if you’ve already committed to WordPress, then you’ve eliminated a lot of the compliance problems that tend to arise with other Content Management Systems.
 That’s a significant reason why we use it so often – and why 50,000 new WordPress sites get launched each day.

-WordPress Focuses on Web Accessibility
+ADA Compliant WordPress Sites Focus on Web Accessibility

 In focusing on accessibility for your website, your goal should be to create a site that is as inclusive as possible.
 WordPress addresses accessibility for its users in many ways, including: